-- G Suite integration (covered in this article): This integration requires more setup, requires users to have a Gmail address attached to their Buzz account, and enables collaborative tools.
+- Google Workspace (formerly G Suite) integration (covered in this article): This integration requires more setup, requires users to have a Gmail address attached to their Buzz account, and enables collaborative tools.

 - Easy creation of Google Drive documents in the Student app when completing a dropbox activity.
 Previously, if students wanted to submit an activity as a Google Doc, they had to create the document in their Google Drive, then open the activity in Buzz and search for that document to attach.
 Now they can create and submit all within Buzz.